facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 ![](/blog/assets/0.76-bridge-diagram.png)

 Removing the bridge improves startup time by avoiding bridge initialization.
-For example, in the old architecture, in order to provide global native methods to JavaScript, we would need to initialize a module in JavaScript on startup, causing a small delay in app startup time:
+For example, in the old architecture, in order to provide global methods to JavaScript, we would need to initialize a module in JavaScript on startup, causing a small delay in app startup time:

 ```js
 // ❌ Slow initialization